reflectionalist/DS-PhPL/README.md

 ### Prerequisites

-It is _recommended_ that you take a course on programming languages (e.g., [Programming Languages and Types](http://www.uni-marburg.de/fb12/ps/teaching/ws13/plt)) before participating in this discussion seminar.
+It is _strongly_ recommended that you take a course on programming languages (e.g., [Programming Languages and Types](http://www.uni-marburg.de/fb12/ps/teaching/ws13/plt)) before participating in this discussion seminar.